Italy starts marketing new floating rate bond - lead

-MILAN, March 23 (Reuters) - Italy's Treasury has started marketing on Wednesday a new CCTEU floating rate bond maturing on October 15, 2030 via a pool of banks, a memo of a lead manager showed.
+MILAN, March 23 (Reuters) - Italy's Treasury has started marketing on Wednesday a new CCTEU floating rate bond maturing on Oct.
+15, 2030 via a pool of banks, a lead manager said.

-Italy has set the initial yield guidance for the new issue to offer a premium of around 80 basis points over 6-month Euribor, according to the memo seen by Reuters.
+Italy has set the initial yield guidance for the new issue to offer a premium of around 80 basis points over 6-month Euribor, according to a memo seen by Reuters.

+UniCredit said the size of the deal will probably be 6-8 billion euros.

+"Its coupon should be 85 basis points over the 6-month Euribor, to ensure the price is below par," the bank said in a note to clients adding that it will become the longest CCTeu available.

 The Treasury said on Tuesday it had given a mandate to BNP Paribas, Crédit Agricole, Intesa Sanpaolo and Mps Capital Services to manage the sale of the new bond.